percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.16.0.md

 ### Declarative user management (technical preview)

 Before the Operator version 1.16.0 custom MySQL users had to be created manually.
-Now the declarative creation of custom MongoDB users [is supported](../users.md#unprivileged-users) via the `users` subsection in the Custom Resource.
+Now the declarative creation of custom MySQL users [is supported](../users.md#unprivileged-users) via the `users` subsection in the Custom Resource.
 You can specify a new user in `deploy/cr.yaml` manifest, setting the user’s login name and hosts this user is allowed to connect from, PasswordSecretRef (a reference to a key in a Secret resource containing user’s password) and as well as databases the user is going to have access to and the appropriate permissions:

 ```yaml
 ...